 Bellingham Public Schools authorizes the creation of alternative learning experience (ALE) programs and courses, as defined in the procedure that accompanies this policy.

-The district will make available to students enrolled in an ALE programs educational opportunities designed to meet their individual needs.
+The district will make available to students enrolled in ALE programs educational opportunities designed to meet their individual needs.
 The district will comply with all program requirements necessary to count an ALE as a course of study and ensure state funding for ALE students.

 ALE programs may include the following types of courses as defined in RCW 28A.232.010: